-Andrew Jonathan Dann, FCA for and on behalf of Ernst & Young LLP Guernsey, Channel Islands 7 May 2019
+Andrew Jonathan Dann, FCA Ernst & Young LLP, Guernsey, Channel Islands

+7 May 2019

-- 1. The maintenance and integrity of the Company's web site is the responsibility of the Directors; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the web site. - 2.
+The maintenance and integrity of the Company's web site is the responsibility of the Directors; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the web site.

 Legislation in Guernsey governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Independent Auditors Report for audit conducted in accordance with auditing standards generally accepted in the United States1
+Independent Auditors Report

+For audit conducted in accordance with auditing standards generally accepted in the United States

-To The Directors of JZ Capital Partners Limited
+To the Directors of JZ Capital Partners Limited